abdullahsherdy/abdullahsherdy/README.md

 ---

 ### 🌱 What I'm Learning
 - **CI/CD** with GitHub Actions
 - **Git-Flow** for effective collaboration
 - **Kafka** for real-time data streaming
+- **Machine Learning**: Add collaboration between the Backend and AI.
 ---

 ### 📈 GitHub Stats